Pipelines: CI server & SCM system integration

 After you set up ALM Octane to integrate with your continuous integration (CI) server, you can create pipelines in ALM Octane.

-Pipelines graphically represent the flow of your CI server jobs.
-If you are working with Jenkins or Bamboo, you can also see the hierarchy of the jobs in the flow.
+Pipelines represent the flow of your CI server jobs.
+If you are working with Jenkins or Bamboo, the graphical representation of the pipeline also shows the hierarchy of the jobs in the flow.

 Note: Creating, configuring, and deleting pipelines require workspace admin or DevOps admin permissions in the relevant workspace.